Jsundstrom0223/should_it_be_hyphenated/api_explanation.md

 # The App and the API
 # A Note on Merriam-Webster's Collegiate® Dictionary with Audio API
-This documentation provides general information on Merriam-Webster's Collegiate® Dictionary
+This documentation details the JSON responses returned by Merriam-Webster's  Collegiate®
-with Audio API, the JSON responses returned by the API, and the app's use and parsing of those
+Dictionary with Audio API and the ways in which Should It Be Hyphenated? parses those
 responses.
-For more specific information on the app's handling of those responses, see the
+For more specific information on the app's handling of those  responses, see
-docstrings in the source code.
+the docstrings in the source code.

 **Answering Hyphenation Questions: An Overview of the App**
-When a user enters a compound (e.g., "well-done"), the `hyphenation_answer` function first
+When a user enters a compound (e.g., "well-done"), the `hyphenation_answer`  function
-verifies that it contains exactly one hyphen.
-If it does not, the app returns an error message
+first verifies that it contains exactly one hyphen.
+If it does not, the app  returns an error
-(rendered in the `_compounds.html` template).
-If the compound is valid, `hyphenation_answer`
+message (rendered in the `_compounds.html` template).
+If the compound is valid,
-passes it to one of two functions: `handle_comp_with_num` (which handles compounds that
+`hyphenation_answer` passes it to one of two functions: `handle_comp_with_num`,
-contain at least one numeral) or `call_mw_api`.
+which handles compounds that contain at least one numeral, or `call_mw_api`,

-The `handle_comp_with_num` function checks whether any of the number-related hyphenation
-standards outlined in the Chicago Manual of Style (CMoS) are directly applicable to the
-compound.
-The `call_mw_api` function calls Merriam-Webster's Collegiate® Dictionary with
-Audio API and then passes the response to the `compound_checker` function.
-This function
+which calls the API and passes its response to the `compound_checker` function.

-performs a similar check of CMoS standards.
-If none are directly applicable to the compound,
+Both `handle_comp_with_num` and `compound_checker` check the compound against
+Chicago Manual of Style (CMoS) hyphenation standards to determine whether any  are
+directly applicable to the compound.
+If none are, the latter function also checks whether
-the function checks whether the compound is in the dictionary as an open, closed, or
+the compound is in the dictionary as an open, closed, or hyphenated compound  (via calls
-hyphenated compound (via calls to the `start_parsing` function).
+to the `start_parsing` function).

 If there is a directly applicable CMoS standard or the compound is in the dictionary, the app
 returns an explanation of whether the term should be hyphenated.
-Otherwise, the app splits the
+Otherwise, the app splits
-compound into two and sends two new requests to the API (one for each element of the
+the compound into two and sends two new requests to the API (one for each element of the
 compound).
 It then provides each element's definitions to the user and asks the user to pick
 the relevant definition (e.g., whether the user intends for "well" to be an adverb or a noun).
 Finally, the app returns an answer to the user's hyphenation question.